-The Lemonade Crime continues the squabbling adventures of Jessie and Evan Treski – a brother and sister from The Lemonade War.
+The Lemonade Crime features the squabbling adventures of Jessie and Evan Treski, the brother and sister from The Lemonade War.
 (The books can be read independently.)
 Deep down the siblings love each other, but given their natural jealousies and sensitivities, they spend a lot of time being prickly.
-Following in the wake of Judy Blume, student readers quickly recognize real kids behaving like kids they know, and they want to read more.
+Following in the wake of Judy Blume, readers quickly recognize real kids behaving like kids they know, and want to read more.